 Phase 1 letters will be mailed this afternoon.
 Those who were advanced to Phase 2 also received an email this morning at the email address listed on the application.
 Please follow the instructions and deadlines regarding TEAS.
 Phase 2 letters will be sent in early April.

 There were a total of 158 applications processed during fall 2019; 133 of them were complete and qualified for the first-semester fall 2020 cohort.
 Using the multi-criterion selection scoring tool, the top 40% (competitive) score for this applicant pool was 55 points.
 There were 54 applicants who scored at 55 points or higher.
 Applicants who scored 50 points and who had also submitted a complete and qualified application during a previous application cycle were also forwarded to Phase 2, for a total of 73 applicants forwarded to Phase 2.

 The Maurine Church Coburn School of Nursing at Monterey Peninsula College (MCCSN) offers the associate of science degree leading to RN licensure.
 The program is offered in partnership with Montage Health.

 The School of Nursing is approved by the California Board of Registered Nursing (BRN), most recent re-approval visit March 2017.
 The associate degree program is also accredited by the Accreditation Commission for Education in Nursing (ACEN) through Fall 2019.

 Comments about the program may be directed to these agencies at the following addresses:

 - 3343 Peachtree Road NE, Suite 850

 - Phone: 404-975-5000

-Program Outcomes: Graduates of the Maurine Church Coburn School of Nursing, at entry level, are able to:
+Program Outcomes for cohort entering fall 2019: At the end of the program of study at the Maurine Church Coburn School of Nursing, graduates are able to

-Please review the RN Program Summary and Multicriterion Selection Worksheet links for more information, and plan to attend a public information session!
+Please review the Program Information Summary and Multi-criterion Selection Worksheet links for more information.